Ecolash/RISC-Processor/README.md

   - Open each BRAM instance in Vivado.
   - Navigate to the **Initialization File** section.
   - Replace the existing file (if any) with the generated `.coe` file.
-- Verify:
-  - Each memory module has been updated with the correct `.coe` file.
+  - Verify Each memory module has been updated with the correct `.coe` file.
   - Perform a test synthesis to confirm proper initialization.

 ---